Abhay182005dat/JFS_Learning/README.md

 ## ML Lab

-These are some of my projects made in my Ml lAB :)
+These are some of my projects made in my Ml LAB :)